 What is ‘Floral Notes’ about?

-Floral Notes is my notebook on growing cut flowers and growing a business.
+Floral Notes is my notebook on growing cut flowers, gardening, design and growing a business.

 Why ‘Floral Notes’?